Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Related Work

-\textbf{Scene Graph Analysis.} To manifest object relationships of images in an explicit and structured way, Scene Graph \cite{johnson2015image} is proposed, in which objects are modeled as the nodes and the edges linking them represent the relationships.
+To present object relationships of images in an explicit and structured way, Scene Graph \cite{johnson2015image} is proposed, in which objects are modeled as the nodes, and the edges linking them represent the relationships.
 Since the release of the large-scale 2D scene graph dataset, Visual Genome \cite{2017_Krishna_VG}, a string of scene graph generation methods~\cite{xu2017scene, 2018_Zellers_Motifs, 2019_Wang_MemIMP, 2019_Tang_VCTree, tang2020unbiased, liu2021fully} are substantially fostered, yet following a similar pipeline.
 In practice, a Region Proposal Network (PRN) is utilized to extract the object proposals along with their features.
 Then a fully connected graph refines the node and edge features to infer a scene graph.
 For instance, in the VCTree model~\cite{2019_Tang_VCTree}, the visual features are obtained from Faster-RCNN \cite{2015_REN_Faster_R-CNN}, and a dynamic VCTree is established with a differentiable score matrix.
 Graph embeddings are refined using BiTreeLSTM \cite{tai2015improved}.
 The context features from graph embeddings are used for scene graph generation and VQA.
 In terms of the 3D scene graph analysis, Johanna \etal~\cite{wald2020learning} is the pioneer.
-They propose the first 3D scene graph benchmark based on 3RScan dataset~\cite{wald2019rio}, and introduce a baseline model exploiting PointNet \cite{qi2017pointnet} to obtain object classes and inter-object relationships.
-Zhang \etal~\cite{SGGpoint} introduces a novel graph-based twinning attention to boost the graph analysis.
-Recently, Wu \etal~\cite{wu2021scenegraphfusion} proposes a framework for incremental 3D scene graph generation from the RGB-D frames.
-However, these methods focus on the object classes and relationships but ignore object existence and fine-grained object attributes.
+They propose the first 3D scene graph benchmark based on the 3RScan dataset~\cite{wald2019rio} and introduce a baseline model exploiting PointNet \cite{qi2017pointnet} to obtain object classes and inter-object relationships.
+Recently, Zhang \etal~\cite{SGGpoint} adopted a graph-based model to enhance the graph analysis.
+Wu \etal~\cite{wu2021scenegraphfusion} proposes a framework for incremental 3D scene graph generation from the RGB-D frames.
+However, these methods mainly focus on the object classes and relationships but ignore object existence and fine-grained objects.